 Do you have cracks, stains, or gaps in your teeth?
 Dental bonding can correct both cosmetic imperfections and dental damages to help you achieve perfect teeth.
-We have been proudly providing cosmetic tooth bonding services to our patients in Des Moines, Iowa since 1978.
+We have been proudly providing cosmetic tooth bonding services to our patients with expert team of hygenist and dentist in Des Moines, Iowa since 1978.

 We specialize in dental bonding which is an effective technique that fixes your tooth-related imperfections in just a single visit.
 Our dental experts, including Stephen R. Thies, D.D.S, will help restore the health and beauty of your smile with dental bonding in less than an hour.